-If diagnosed early and treated promptly, the majority of people make a complete recovery.
-In some cases, it can be fatal, or a person may be left with a permanent disability.
+If it is diagnosed early and treated promptly, the majority of people make a complete recovery.
+If left untreated or treatment is delayed, bacterial meningitis can be fatal, or a person may be left with a permanent disability.

 How is bacterial meningitis spread?